ElizPN/music-news/README.md

 The project has been deployed and can be accessed at [Music news](https://music-news-ozaqgn8tl-lizas-projects-35e77909.vercel.app/login)

-This repository contains a project developed as part of a technical task focusing on showcasing ReactJS and [Next.js](https://nextjs.org/) proficiency.
+This project developed as part of a technical task focusing on showcasing ReactJS and [Next.js](https://nextjs.org/) proficiency.
 The project consists of two main parts: a Fake Login page and a Personal Blog Site.

 ## Functionality